RationAI/xopat/modules/webgl/README.md

                                  "interactive": true
                           },
-                          "use_gamma": 2.0,   //global parameter, apply gamma correction with parameter 2 "use_channel": "b"  //global parameter, sample channel 'b' from the image }
+                          "use_gamma": 2.0,   //global parameter, apply gamma correction with parameter 2 "use_channel": "b"  //global parameter, sample channel 'b' from the image, can be any combination of 'rgba' - but the shader used must support the number of channels you create this way
                    }
             }
       }
+}
 ````
 - [O]`name` - visualisation goal name
-- [O]`lossless` - default `true` if the data should be sent from the server as 'png' or 'jpg'
+- [O]`lossless` - default `true` if the data should be sent from the server as 'png' or 'jpg', this is not used but you can read this flag later to set up TileSource correctly
 - [R]`shaders` - a key-value object of data instances (keys) tied to a certain visualisation style (objects), the data layer composition is defined here,
 the key defines the data (e.g. path to the pyramidal tif such that that server can understand it)
     - [0]`name` - name of the layer: displayed to the user